|Nutrition Facts (per serving)|

 - 2 to 3 cups all-purpose or bread flour

-- In a small saucepan, combine orange juice, butter, molasses, brown sugar, fennel seeds, caraway seeds, and anise seeds.
+In a small saucepan, combine the orange juice, butter, molasses, brown sugar, fennel seeds, caraway seeds, and anise seeds.
 Bring it to a low boil.
 Maintain the low boil for 5 minutes.
-Remove it from burner and cool until the mixture is lukewarm.
+Remove it from the burner and let it cool until the mixture is lukewarm.

-- Once the liquid spice mixture is warm, but not hot, to the touch, whisk in active dry yeast, salt, and grated orange peel.
+Once the liquid spice mixture is warm, but not hot, to the touch, whisk in the active dry yeast, salt, and grated orange peel.

-- Meanwhile, preheat oven to 375 F. When the loaves have risen, place the in oven and bake for 30 minutes, or until they are dark, crusty, and a skewer inserted in the middle comes out clean.
+Preheat oven to 375 F. When the loaves have risen, place them in the oven and bake for 30 minutes, or until they are dark, crusty and a skewer inserted in the middle comes out clean.